aavram93/Steam-Idle-Bot/[NodeJS] Steam Hour Idle/README.md

 # Installation:
 ________

-Edit the "Account.js" with Notepad++ no Prevent Errors
+Edit the "Account.js" with Notepad++ to Prevent Errors

 1. Edit the "Account.js"
 2. Start the Bot